Arushi247/OpenOcean.github.io/README.md

 ## About me

-This is bassically a blockchain model, as we all know transferring and withdrawing money from banks have become a monopoly so we have tried to create a decentralized website where one can lend and withdraw money and in the website itself you can check your balance.
+This is our blockchain model; here, we have created a decentralized website where one can check their balance, lend and withdraw money.
+The reason this model had to be created is due to the fact that we all know how now transferring and withdrawing money from a bank has become a huge monoply.

 ## Contents